SH801/haselwimmer/TESTREADME.md

 http://mrbool.com/how-to-use-json-to-parse-data-into-android-application/28944#ixzz33HP5lE46

 ### InputStick.java
-'InputStick' class manages the connection to the Bluetooth-to-USB InputStick dongle (www.inputstick.com).
+The 'InputStick' class manages the connection to the Bluetooth-to-USB InputStick dongle (www.inputstick.com).

 ### Interface.java
-'Interface' activity handles the application's main user interface, providing screen output that shows the current status of card processing.
+The 'Interface' activity handles the application's main user interface, providing screen output that shows the current status of card processing.
 It also provides access to application settings and the authentication screen.

 ### Internet.java
-'Internet' class tests whether a fully-functioning internet connection is in place.
+The 'Internet' class tests whether a fully-functioning internet connection is in place.
 It may be possible for an internet connection to only be 'partly' in place if there is a live connection to a Raven-authenticated access point but the authentication with Raven has not been completed.
 So we search the page that's retrieved (google.com) and look for relevant keywords to see whether that's the case.

 ### JSONParser.java
-'JSONParser' class makes a JSON request and returns data as JSON object.
+The 'JSONParser' class makes a JSON request and returns data as JSON object.

 ### Login.java
-'Login' class manages the login prompt.
+The 'Login' class manages the login prompt.
 After entering a passphrase through the login prompt, the system checks it is the correct passphrase for the encrypted card key.
 If it is, the application sets the global passphrase variable (via 'Core') accordingly.
 If it not the correct passphrase, the application increments the login counter and prompts the user for the passphrase again.

 ### PrefFragment.java
-'PrefFragment' class loads the PreferenceScreen-compliant XML application settings.
+The 'PrefFragment' class loads the PreferenceScreen-compliant XML application settings.

 ### Settings.java
-'Settings' class handles access to application settings.
+The 'Settings' class handles access to application settings.
 Application settings are automatically synced to the preferences user interface through a PreferenceScreen-compliant XML preferences file.
 For example a list of choices is defined within 'preferences.xml' as